mediafly/extensions-documentation/extensions.md

 Building Extensions
 =====================

+## Creating an extension
+A Mediafly extension is a `.mext` file.
+This file can be put together by zipping up the contents of a web application.
+Below are the steps to create a valid `.mext` file.

+1. Create a folder and add an `index.html` file to it.
+This will be the entry point of the application.
+2. Add `interactive-manifest.json` file with contents `{}` in the folder.
+3. Add CSS and JavaScript files and add references to them in `index.html`.
+4. Zip up the contents of the folder.
+Make sure that `index.html` is at the root of the zip file.
+5. Rename the zipped archive to have the `.mext` extension (e.g. `my-extension.mext`).
+6. Upload the `.mext` file to Mediafly using Airship.

 ## Developing and testing an Extension
 Mediafly provides a CLI (command line interface) utility called `extension-cli` to make it easier to test and develop an Extension. `extension-cli` allows an Extension developer to: